-Get Ready for Game Day With These 19 Tailgating Essentials - E!
+Get Ready for Game Day With These 25 Tailgating Essentials - E!
 Online

 Miatone Waterproof Outdoor Wireless Portable Bluetooth Speakers

 The music can really change the whole vibe of your tailgate.
-This affordable speaker has great, crisp sound.
-It comes in a bunch of colors and it has 14,300+ 5-star reviews.
+This affordable speaker has a great, crisp sound.
+It comes in a bunch of colors and it has 17,500+ 5-star reviews.

 Free People Hudson Sling Bag

 The Free People Sling Bag is just what you need at a tailgate.
 It's compact, you don't have to hold it, and it has just enough room for your essentials.
-It comes in bunch of colors ttoo.
+It comes in bunch of colors too.

-Basketball season is right around the corner.
-If you're looking for a stylish way to support your favorite NBA team, check out the BaubleBar jewelry collection.
+If you're looking for a stylish way to support your favorite NFL team, check out the WEAR by Erin Andrews x BaubleBar NFL jewelry collab.